-Matt Keating was hired as an assistant men's ice hockey coach in October 2018.
+Matt Keating, who was hired as an assistant men's ice hockey coach in October 2018, is in his second season at Babson College.

 Keating comes to Babson from nearby Tufts University where he served as an assistant coach for five seasons beginning in 2013.
 He coached three All-New England Small College Athletic Conference (NESCAC) selections and was responsible for assisting with all facets of the program.
 The Jumbos made the conference tournament in each of Keating's final four years in Medford, which includes a pair of semifinal appearances in 2015 and 2016.